rajatt95/MasterAppiumFramework/README.md

 1. Pull the code into your machine and import in IDE (Eclipse/intelliJ).
 2. Go to testng.xml -> Run this file as TestNG suite (you should have done the setup for Appium) It should start the execution -> Parallel Testing.
-  NOTE: Make sure devices (Either Emulator or Real-Device) are ready
+  NOTE: 1.
+Make sure devices (Either Emulator or Real-Device) are ready
+        2. com.appium.utils.AppiumServerUtils -> You need to give the path of Node installation (This is for Appium Sever start and stop programatically)
 ![image](https://user-images.githubusercontent.com/26399692/138760824-639b8609-e5db-48aa-8323-1241551e427c.png)
 ![image](https://user-images.githubusercontent.com/26399692/138760107-8fb49a24-7b81-4236-82a8-9eabbed8203b.png)
 ------------------------------------------------------------
 **How to run the Project from Jenkins** [__Final-OC_Appium-Github.pdf](https://github.com/rajatt95/MasterAppiumFramework_TDD/files/7450866/__Final-OC_Appium-Github.pdf)
 ![image](https://user-images.githubusercontent.com/26399692/139624776-cded4554-c2af-4e52-aed9-b1ac715572a5.png)
 ------------------------------------------------------------
 Email to User(s) using Jenkins:
 ![image](https://user-images.githubusercontent.com/26399692/139624661-d2652a4c-798b-40c7-804f-cbb18892dd4c.png)